triggermesh/docs/docs/targets/confluent.md

 In the Target creation form, provide a name to the event Target, and add the following information:

-* **Password Secret**: Reference to a [TriggerMesh secret][tm-secret] containing the password associated with the user accessing the Kafka cluster as described in the Prerequisites.
+* **Password Secret**: Reference to a [TriggerMesh secret](../guides/secrets.md) containing the password associated with the user accessing the Kafka cluster as described in the Prerequisites.
 * **Bootstrap Servers**: Confluent bootstrap servers to connect to.
 Use `ADD MORE` button to add additional bootstrap servers if needed.
 * **Topic**: Confluent topic to publish events to.
 * **Topic replication**: Number of copies of the topic that should exist in the cluster.